You can talk about your emotions with practice, even if it feels uncomfortable at first.

-The next time you find yourself in a huff, try these tips for managing anger in a more productive way:
+The next time you find yourself in a huff, try these tips for managing anger more productively:

 - Take a break.
-When you feel frustrated, putting some distance between yourself and the situation upsetting you can help you avoid in-the-moment reactions or angry outbursts.
+When you feel frustrated, putting some distance between yourself and the upsetting situation can help you avoid in-the-moment reactions or angry outbursts.
 Try taking a walk or listening to a calming song.
-While away, take a few minutes to consider what’s causing your anger.
+While you’re away, take a few minutes to consider what’s causing your anger.
 Does the situation have another perspective?
 Can you do anything to make it better?

 - Express your anger constructively.
 You might avoid talking about your anger to help prevent conflict.
-Internalizing can seem like a safe strategy, but your anger can fester and you may end up nursing a grudge.
+Internalizing can seem like a safe strategy, but your anger can fester, and you may end up holding a grudge.
 This can affect your interpersonal relationships as well as your emotional well-being.
-Instead, take time to cool off if you need it, then try expressing your feelings calmly and respectfully.
+Instead, take time to cool off if you need it, and then try expressing your feelings calmly and respectfully.

 Everyone gets angry from time to time.
 But if you feel like you have anger issues, a therapist can help you develop effective tools for dealing with these emotions.

 You typically experience disgust as a reaction to unpleasant or unwanted situations.
-Like anger, feelings of disgust can help to protect from things you want to avoid.
+Like anger, feelings of disgust can help protect you from things you want to avoid.